 Folic acid is the synthetic version of vitamin B9, also known as folate.
 According to the Centre for Disease Control and Prevention, both folate and folic acid are essential to fetal development, as they prevent spinal/neurological birth defects such as spina bifida and anencephaly.
 The human body cannot synthesize vitamin B9 on its own, so dietary folates must be supplied for a normal functioning of the body.

 How does folic acid contribute to your health?

 Your body needs folate to synthesize and repair DNA, and therefore produce new, healthy cells.
-Red blood cells couldn’t work properly without folate, which would make it impossible for nutrients to reach your organs and systems through the bloodstream, causing severe anemia.
+Red blood cells couldn’t work properly without folate, which would make it impossible for nutrients to reach your organs and systems through the bloodstream, causing severe anaemia.
 Folate also aids fast division and growth, which is exactly the type of division involved in wound healing, pregnancy and infancy.
-Folate deficiency leads to serious health issues like neurological defects in newborns, cognitive decline, anemia, nerve damage, numbness, headaches and behavioral disorders.
+Folate deficiency leads to serious health issues like neurological defects in newborns, cognitive decline, anaemia, nerve damage, numbness, headaches and behavioural disorders.